georgy7/catframes/README.md

 But if the change is significant, there is an opportunity to process it differently.

 ### A change to approximately the same aspect ratio

+We can solve this, resizing the frames without preserving their aspect ratio.

 ...